HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![message options](/school-messenger-help/images/options.png)

 If you ever want to re-use a message later on, check off the "save message content" option.
 You'll be prompted to give it a descriptive title, and it can be accessed later on.
+View our documentation <a href="/school-messenger-help/2014/02/17/creating-draft-message.html#saved-messages">on accessing saved messages.</a>

 Select the "send now" button to send out the message.
 There's also a scheduling feature if you'd like a message to go out on a particular date and time.